RudolfGeosits/MSP430-Emulator/README.md

 MSP430-Emulator
 ===============

-- Currently providing a complete software model of the MSP430 instruction set
+- Providing a complete software model of the MSP430 16-bit instruction set
-- An interactive debugger for advanced development and software/hardware analysis
+- An interactive debugger for advanced development and in depth firmware/hardware analysis
-- Peripheral port 1 is currently being configured
+- Peripherals include:
+  - UART Serial Communication (via USCI Module)
+  - Port 1 (LEDs and other pins)

   The project goal is to emulate all peripherals and devices on the TIMSP430 Launchpad starter kit, to be able to run all firmware that would run on the physical device and test hardware inputs like UART or some of the other digital ports via programmable means.